 There is also a monthly challenge, where the winner donates $5 to charity.
 For example, one monthly workout challenge was called Meteor Mania.
 Each participant was asked to complete a certain number of Meteor workouts within that month.
 Every participant who completed the challenge had $5 donated to the ‘Know Your Rights’ charity in their name.

 If you love games and racing challenges, you’ll be happy to know that this is exactly what the doctor ordered.
-The Ergatta is designed by WaterRower, who has been making rowing machines for years, so you know that this is a great rower and a top-notch exercise machine.
+The Ergatta rowing machine itself is manufactured by WaterRower, a topnotch American company that has been producing rowing machines for decades.
+On the other hand, the gamified platform, audio/visual content, and connected functions are all designed and owned by New York-based gaming company Ergatta.

 Want Something Completely Different from Other Rowing Machines?

-If you are into exercise machines that do things a little differently, then you should check out the Teeter Power10.
+If you’re into exercise machines that do things a little differently, then you should check out the Teeter Power10.

 You may be familiar with the Teeter Inversion Tables, but did you know that Teeter also makes several high-quality pieces of fitness equipment?